 Check This Guide to Learn How to Check RAM Speed Windows 10

-The computer's RAM uses for running applications and open files.
+The computer's RAM uses for running applications and opening files.
 Its speed reflects how fast your computer can run.
 RAM stands for Random Access Memory, it is responsible for loading and running all the software you use.
 All your open applications, files, and other data are stored here for quick access.
 Knowing how fast the RAM runs will help you have a better understanding of your computer status.
 In this article, we will introduce two ways for you to check RAM speed.

 This is the easiest way to check RAM speed on Windows 10.
 Within Task Manager, you can check the RAM speed, end task, restart applications, and so on.
 Now please follow the steps below to check RAM speed in Task Manager.

 Step 1.
 Press the Ctrl, Alt, and Del keys at the same time, then choose Task Manager.

 Step 2.
 In the Task Manager window, you can see all the running applications.
 Click the "Performance" tab, and choose "Memory".